smdesai/iOS-Hierarchy-Viewer/README.md

 }
 ```

-You can always look at sample project, there is only 1 line of code needed for iOSHierarchyViewer to work with your project.
+You can always look at sample project, there is only 1 line of code needed for iOSHierarchyViewer to work.
-We really like PrettyKit ( https://github.com/vicpenap/PrettyKit ), so we just enabled our hierarchy viewer in their sample project.
-If you don't know what PrettyKit is you need to check it out!

 Changelog:
 ====================